 Can You Be High While Streaming On Twitch?

-Although being high on a Twitch stream is not explicitly prohibited, it may be considered an activity that can “endanger your life or lead to your physical harm” which then would make it illegal on Twitch.
+Although being high on a Twitch stream is not explicitly prohibited, it may be considered an activity that can “endanger your life or lead to your physical harm” which would then make it illegal on Twitch.
 Ultimately this decision is up to Twitch.

 As stated in Twitch’s terms of service: “Twitch reserves the right, without notice and in our sole discretion, to terminate your license to use the Twitch Services.”